jdkandersson/flake8-docstrings-complete/README.md

 2. If a function/ method has arguments, that all function/ method arguments are in the argument section.
-3. If an arguments section is in the function/ method docstring, the argument section contains no arguments the function doesn't have.
+3. If an arguments section is in the function/ method docstring, the argument section contains no arguments the function/ method doesn't have.
 4. If a function/ method has a return statement with a value, the return value section is included.
 5. If a function/ method has a yield statement with a value, the yield value